 Essentially, a GAN uses two competing networks: the first takes in data and attempts to create indistinguishable samples, while the second receives both the data and created samples, and must determine if each data point is genuine or generated.

 Learning simultaneously, the networks compete against one another and push each other to get “smarter” faster.

 Cray Inc., as well as many other businesses like it, are now able to offer powerful machine and deep learning products and solutions.

-Using Microsoft’s neural-network software on its XC50 supercomputers with 1,000 Nvidia Tesla P100 graphic processing units, they can perform deep learning tasks in a fraction of the time they used to take – hours instead of days.
+Using Microsoft’s neural-network software on its XC50 supercomputers with 1,000 Nvidia Tesla P100 graphic processing units, they can perform deep learning tasks on data in a fraction of the time they used to take – hours instead of days.